chubin/wttr.in/README.md

 * It works only in terminal;
 * Only English is supported).

+Currently, you need some tweaks for some terminals, to get the best possible visualization:

+* URXVT:

 ## Moon phases

 wttr.in can also be used to check the phase of the Moon.
 This example shows how to see the current Moon phase: